-In 2012, the Committee reviewed its overall director compensation program in light of the responsibilities and time commitments expected of directors.
+In 2013, the Committee reviewed its overall director compensation program in light of the responsibilities and time commitments expected of directors.
 As part of this process, the Committee considered a Towers Watson assessment of director compensation trends and other information concerning director compensation.
-After considering this information and the responsibilities of Board and Committee members, the Committee recommended and the Board approved in July 2012 an increase in the cash annual retainer for Board members from
+After considering this information, the Committee elected to make no changes in 2013.